David Nollet on ISO 14224 for Master Data

 While ISO 14224 offers robust guidance on data and taxonomy, it was never designed with specific Computerized Maintenance Management Systems (CMMS) in mind.
 This creates a natural tension: organizations may find that some of the standard’s recommendations do not map neatly onto the fields, structures, or workflows available in their chosen system.

 Nollet notes that this mismatch can cause frustration.
 For example, a CMMS may not support the same depth of equipment classifications, or it may use terminology that differs from ISO definitions.
 Similarly, the way the system structures locations, systems, and components may not perfectly align with the hierarchy suggested by the standard.
+Legacy systems, in particular, can pose significant challenges, as their outdated and inflexible platforms often do not support modern data governance or integration needs.

 This does not mean that ISO 14224 should be set aside.
 On the contrary, Nollet sees the gap as a reminder that standards and tools must be reconciled thoughtfully, not forced together.
+Managing master data is an ongoing effort that requires continuous attention to data quality, integration, and alignment with evolving business needs.

 Why Reliability Professionals Should Care